flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190111-2019-measles-outbreak.md

     Why Now?
   card_citation: Why Now?
 card_2:
-  card_text: "> “Measles can be so contagious that you can be in a room, and if youa\x19re susceptible, two hours after someone with measles left, and still get the disease.”\n> \n> Dr. Alan Melnick, director of public health for Clark County, the site of the measles outbreak in Washington state.
+  card_text: "> “Measles can be so contagious that you can be in a room, and if youax19re susceptible, two hours after someone with measles left, and still get the disease.”n> n> Dr. Alan Melnick, director of public health for Clark County, the site of the measles outbreak in Washington state.
 Most of the cases are children under 10.
-The vaccination rate for school age children is 78%, much lower than recommended 90-95% to create community or \"herd\" immunity."
+The vaccination rate for school age children is 78%, much lower than recommended 90-95% to create community or "herd" immunity."
   card_citation: ''
 card_3:
   card_text: >-